stevechanvii/EatSafe-v2/README.md

 ## Getting Started

-This App is proudly produced by team Hyieia
+This App is proudly produced by team Hygieia
 More infromation comming soon

 ### Prerequisites